Sydney School (linguistics): David Rose

-Dr David Rose is a significant researcher within the Sydney School and emphasises interdisciplinary approaches to language education.
+David Rose is a significant researcher within the Sydney School and emphasises interdisciplinary approaches to language education.
 Rose is currently the Director of the Reading to Learn Literacy program which has become renowned globally and aims to guide teacher's pedagogical practices in classrooms.
-In Dr Rose's early career as an academic and researcher he studied the Pitjantjatjara Aboriginal language and identified this indigenous language as having more resemblance to Latin than to English, particularly in their suffixes and that descriptive categories.
+In Rose's early career as an academic and researcher he studied the Pitjantjatjara Aboriginal language and identified this indigenous language as having more resemblance to Latin than to English, particularly in their suffixes and that descriptive categories.
 Rose worked in South African classrooms and through this research into the educational practices he noted the impact of colonialism on South African students.
 Rose emphasises that in order to build a democratic post-apartheid South Africa improving pedagogical practices and therefore democratising the classroom is pivotal.
 He proffers that classroom democracy can be enhanced through successful literacy pedagogy that engages students and promotes high levels of literacy.
 This is the goal of the Sydney School's pedagogy, particularly its emphasis on supportive feedback and dialogue between student and teacher.